 10 Tips to Protect Yourself from Illegal ATM Withdrawals

-In the past years, several bank customers have reported cases of ATM fraud and illegal cash withdrawals from their account.
+Several bank customers have been reportedly experiencing cases of ATM fraud and illegal cash withdrawals from their account.

 Customers have complained that money in their bank accounts virtually disappeared, although they still have their ATM card with them and they did not authorize any withdrawals.

 - someone (perhaps a relative, a family member, or an office mate) who knows their PIN could have used their card to withdraw cash;

 - a thief stole their ATM card and figured out the PIN;

 - a bank employee unlawfully accessed the account and conducted illegal withdrawals; or

 - they could have simply been a victim of ATM skimming.

 Skimming is a technique used to copy your personal data from the magnetic strip of your ATM card.